ocadotechnology/mistifi/README.md

 # Usage

+The usage workflow intended is:
+1. Create an instance with passing in the cloud and authentication options.
+2. Initiate communication with the `comms()` method.
+3. Use the `resource()` method or

 When creating an instance pass in the `cloud` option to specify a direct instance of a cloud.
 If not passed in, the default `US` will be used.

 ## Selecting a cloud